The McKinney-Vento Act defines homeless individuals as those who lack a fixed, regular and adequate nighttime residence. This includes:

 - children and youths who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings;

 - children and youths who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations or similar settings; and

 - migratory children who qualify as homeless for the purposes of this subtitle because the children are living in circumstances described in clauses (i) through (iii).

 - enroll in school immediately, even if they do not have documents that are usually required for enrollment;

 - attend classes and participate in all school activities, even if they do not have school supplies or uniforms; and

-- continue in their school when the family moves to a new location, to the extent feasible, if this is in their best interest, and to receive transportation to their school.
+- continue in their school when the family moves to a new location, if this is in their best interest, and to receive transportation to their school.
 [42 U.S.C. §§ 11431-11435]

 If you have any questions, please contact Ms. Heather Crane, Homeless Liaison Coordinator for Lake Norman Charter, at firstname.lastname@example.org or 704-948-8600.
 You may also contact the State Coordinator, Lisa Phillips, at 337-315-7491.